 Great art it ain't

 It was directed by William ‘One-Take’ Beaudine who was responsible for huge numbers of very bad pictures.
-He first worked in movies with DW Griffiths and was his assistant on The Birth of a Nation.
+He first worked in movies with DW Griffith and was one of his assistants on The Birth of a Nation.
 He started Westerns as an actor in a 1913 Harry Carey silent oater, and he first directed one, Rosie’s Rancho, in 1917.
 After World War II he made a lot of very cheap Westerns and moved early into TV ones too.
-Once when informed that one of his pictures was behind schedule he replied, "You mean someone out there is actually waiting to see this...?"
+Once, when informed that one of his pictures was behind schedule, he replied, "You mean someone out there is actually waiting to see this...?"

 Jesse James was played by John Lupton, co-star of the TV Broken Arrow.
 He’d also been the gay poet in Escape from Fort Bravo, but it was downhill after that.
 This movie was his only Western lead, as far as I know.
 Sorry, but he really wasn’t very good.
 There’s no Frank James in this one.

 Lupton as Jesse